Today’s recipe is for Betty Crocker Praline Bars, which are basically Blondies but

 - 1 teaspoon vanilla

 - 2/3 cup coarsely chopped toasted walnuts or pecans

 - Preheat oven to 350 degrees F. Rub an 8 inch glass baking pan (or metal) with butter.

-- Melt 5 tablespoons of butter.
+- Melt butter.
 Remove from heat and stir in 1 cup of brown sugar until well blended.
 Sugar should be shiny from the heat of the butter.
 If you are using vegetable oil, just mix the oil and sugar.

 - Stir in the room temperature egg and vanilla, then stir in the baking powder and the salt.
 Add the flour and stir until blended, then stir in the nuts.

 - Scrape into pan.
 If desired, sprinkle sea salt flakes over the top.

 - Bake for 25 minutes or until bars appear set.

 - Let cool completely and cut into squares or if you prefer, cut while warm.